-Logs Explorer and logs panels
+Logs Explorer and the logs panel widget

 In the previous picture, the first log entry displays information about a service request.
 The summary shows information about the service, an email address, and a string-formatted version of the JSON structure for the entry.
 The second entry displays the results of a request, and shows only a sentence summarizing the action that occurred.